philc/book-notes/a guide to the good life - irvine.md

 * Gems
   * If a contemptible person insults you, it can be ignored.
 Maybe even find comfort in that, if they're upset with you, you must be doing the right thing.
+  * Seneca: old age is full of delights and should be cherished.
+We graduate out of many vices and appetites;
+    we live with the full benefit of our years of wisdom.
+  * "Someone who thinks he will live forever is far more likely to waste his days than someone who fully understands that his days are numbered."
 * Intro
   * "A grand goal in living is the first component of a philosophy of life.
 This means that if you lack a grand goal in living, you lack a coherent philosophy of life."